cacao-research/Cacao/README.md

 - **PWA Support**: Make your app installable with offline capabilities
 - **Session Persistence**: Maintain state across page refreshes
 - **Desktop Mode**: Run as a standalone desktop application
+- **React Integration**: Use React components from npm packages directly in your Cacao apps
 - **Hybrid Mode**: Switch between web and desktop modes with the same codebase
 - **Global Theme System**: Consistent styling with theme inheritance
 - **Component-Level Theming**: Override global themes at component level